admin-shell-io/questions-and-answers/README.md

 **[How to use physical units for quantifiable properties?](#id7)** <a id="id7"></a><a id="id20"></a><!-- ID: 7, 20 -->

 AAS defines specific constructs of unit and unitID for concept descriptions (template DataSpecificationIEC61360).
-We advise you to use unitIDs  that refer to pre-defined eCl@ss IRDIs, e.g., 0173-1#05-AAA480#002  for millimeters.
+We advise you to use unitIDs  that refer to pre-defined ECLASS IRDIs, e.g., 0173-1#05-AAA480#002  for millimeters.
 In a non-likely case of non-existent global IRDI for a unit, please [follow the general guidance for custom semantic IDs to create a custom unitID](https://github.com/admin-shell-io/questions-and-answers/blob/master/README.md#id3).

 (Answered: 2020-08-13)

-**[What shall be entered for the semanticId attribute if a related concept description does not exist in eCl@ss or IEC CDD?](#id3)** <a id="id3"></a><!-- ID: 3 -->
+**[What shall be entered for the semanticId attribute if a related concept description does not exist in ECLASS or IEC CDD?](#id3)** <a id="id3"></a><!-- ID: 3 -->

-Besides eCl@ss and IEC CCD also other domain specific dictionaries may be used.
+Besides ECLASS and IEC CCD also other domain specific dictionaries may be used.
 The only prerequisite is that the id can be uniquely resolved.

 This also holds true for proprietary dictionaries.
 For example, the id of a proprietary concept description defined by your own company could be <CompanyName>/<FurtherHierarchicalName>/<PropertyName>”.
 This id is also used as semanticId of the property then.